THIS COMBINATION TREATMENT was studied in a clinical trial

-BRAFTOVI (encorafenib) in combination with cetuximab and a specific type of chemotherapy called mFOLFOX6 was studied in adults with BRAF+ (V600E) metastatic colorectal cancer (mCRC) that had never been treated for mCRC.
+BRAFTOVI in combination with cetuximab and a specific type of chemotherapy called mFOLFOX6 was studied in adults with BRAF+ (V600E) metastatic colorectal cancer (mCRC) who had never been treated for mCRC.
+People who took part in the trial were randomly assigned to different groups.
+Treatment continued until the cancer grew or spread, the side effects became too severe, or people left the trial or died.

 Of those people who took part in the trial: